chef-boneyard/chef-rfc/exit-status.md

-Generic Failure  | 1            | When Chef executes and fails at convergence Compile Failure  | 50           | When Chef executes and Compile time phase fails Reboot           | 51           | When Chef executes and reboot is scheduled Audit Failure    | 52           | When Chef executes and chef succeeds but Audit fails
+Generic Failure  | 1            | When Chef executes and fails at convergence Compile Failure  | 50           | When Chef executes and Compile time phase fails Reboot           | 51           | When Chef executes and reboot is scheduled Reboot (Pending) | 52           | When Chef executes and reboot is pending.
+Audit Failure    | 53           | When Chef executes and chef succeeds but Audit fails

 This list should be able to be expanded.
 We should be conscious of typical exit codes that are used.
 Example, Windows exit code 5 is commonly used for access denied.